Manage zone redundant high-availability in Azure Database for MySQL with Azure CLI

-The article describes how you can enable or disable zone redundant high availability configuration at the time of server creation in your Azure Database for MySQL flexible server instance.
-You can disable zone redundant high availability after server creation too.
-Enabling zone redundant high availability after server creation isn't supported.
+This article describes how to enable or disable zone redundant high-availability configuration when you create a server in your Azure Database for MySQL flexible server instance.
+You can also disable zone redundant high-availability after server creation.
+Enabling zone redundant high-availability after server creation isn't supported.

-High availability feature provisions physically separate primary and standby replica in different zones.
-For more information, see high availability concepts documentation.
-Enabling or disabling high availability doesn't change your other settings including VNET configuration, firewall settings, and backup retention.
-Disabling of high availability doesn't impact your application connectivity and operations.
+The high-availability feature provisions physically separate primary and standby replicas in different zones.
+For more information, see high-availability concepts documentation.
+Enabling or disabling high-availability doesn't change your other settings, including virtual network configuration, firewall settings, and backup retention.
+Disabling high-availability doesn't impact your application connectivity and operations.

 Prerequisites